Dynatrace/OneAgent-SDK-for-Java/README.md

 WebServerInfo wsInfo = OneAgentSDK.createWebServerInfo("WebShopProduction", "CheckoutService", "/api/service/checkout");
 ```

 To trace a specific incoming web request you then need to create a Tracer object.
 Make sure you provide all http headers from the request to the SDK by calling addRequestHeader(...).
-This ensures that tagging with our built-in sensor is working.
+This ensures that tagging with our built-in sensor will work.

 ```Java
 IncomingWebRequestTracer tracer = OneAgentSDK.traceIncomingWebRequest(wsInfo,"https://www.oursupershop.com/api/service/checkout/save","POST")